If you’re thinking about a second opinion, you probably feel like your injury has been misdiagnosed or mismanaged.

 Seeking a second opinion should occur based on the expected timeframe and response to management of the original diagnosis.

-Patients should always clarify their diagnosis and how long it should take before they should notice an improvement and/or be symptom-free.
+Patients should always speak to their treating health professional and clarify their diagnosis as well as how long it should take before they should notice an improvement and/or be symptom-free.

 As that timeframe approaches, discuss your progress with the treating practitioner and the reason for any delay in your recovery.